jurgen-kluft/ccode/clay/deptrackr/dependency tracking.md

 ## item db

-Item (12 bytes) (shared)
+Item (16 bytes) (shared)

 - int32, index to Hash-Node, this is the ID of the item (filepath, label (e.g. 'MSVC C++ compiler cmd-line arguments))
 - int32, index to Hash-Node, this identifies the 'change' (modification-time, file-size, file-content, command-line arguments, string, etc..)
-- int32, index to Node, this is the head of the list of dependencies
+- int32, start into global array of []uint32, this is the global array of dependency indices

-A file represents a source file, header file or any other file that is a dependency of a source file.
-The file is identified by its hash, whic is a SHA1 hash of the file path.

-## node db

-Node (12 bytes) (unique)

-- int32, index to (dep) Item
-- int32, Next
-- int32, Prev
+- int32, number of dependencies

 ## hash db

-Hash (32 bytes) (unique)
+Hash Node (32 bytes) (unique)

 - hash (byte[20])
-- int32, index to Data
+- uint32, index to Data
-- int32, index to Item
+- uint32, index to Item
 - uint32, flags

 ## data db